secretstartups/handbook/content/handbook/finance/growth-and-development/mentorship.md

 ---
-layout: handbook-page-toc
 title: Finance Mentorship Program
 ---

-{:.no_toc .hidden-md .hidden-lg}

-- TOC
-{:toc .toc-list-icons .hidden-md .hidden-lg}

-### Finance Mentorship Program

 Update: The Finance Mentorship Program is not currently active.
 We will update this page in the future if that changes.
-For information on GitLab Mentorship programs, see this [page](https://about.gitlab.com/handbook/people-group/learning-and-development/mentor/)
+For information on GitLab Mentorship programs, see this [page]({{< ref "/handbook/people-group/learning-and-development/mentor" >}})

-As discussed in [GitLab’s Remote Playbook](https://about.gitlab.com/company/culture/all-remote/), the intentionality behind communication, especially in remote settings, is a critical element of success.
+As discussed in [GitLab’s Remote Playbook]({{< ref "all-remote" >}}), the intentionality behind communication, especially in remote settings, is a critical element of success.
 This pilot program aims to support GitLab’s communications plan by purposefully creating and cultivating opportunities for mentors, mentees, and connection.

 In the finance team, there's a great untapped opportunity for cross-training and relationship building.
-We are launching our first mentorship pilot program to establish whether mentorship is a good way for the finance team to faciliate learning and development and normalise knowledge sharing in our department.
+We are launching our first mentorship pilot program to establish whether mentorship is a good way for the finance team to facilitate learning and development and normalize knowledge sharing in our department.

-For reference and guidance, you can refer to the [L&D Mentorship Documentation](/handbook/people-group/learning-and-development/mentor/).
+For reference and guidance, you can refer to the [L&D Mentorship Documentation]({{< ref "/handbook/people-group/learning-and-development/mentor" >}}).

-#### Program Structure
+## Program Structure

-##### 1:1 Coaching Sessions
+### 1:1 Coaching Sessions

 Sessions will take place every other week for 30-minutes and will last for up to 3 months (with the possibility of an extension), as long as both mentors and mentees remain engaged.
 The mentor/mentee relationship will be cross-divisional, meaning that both parties will have the opportunity to work with and learn from team members outside of your usual roles.

-##### Program Slack Channel
+### Program Slack Channel

 All program communications will be sent through the slack channel [#finance-mentorship-program](https://gitlab.slack.com/archives/C01SELK5M18).

-##### Program Timeline
+### Program Timeline

 | Phase                             | Timeline                      |
 | -------                           | -------                       |